Generative AI Adoption in the Workplace: Barriers and Future State

 Torralba explains, "It’s not well understood what AI can really do in many jobs.
 In marketing, for example, AI can assist with the creative process, but it can’t replace humans.
 If you rely too much on AI-generated content, all companies will end up with the same marketing campaigns.
 Humans need to be part of the process to extract value from these tools.
 AI doesn’t do the job for you; it helps you do your job better.”

-Hobson echoes this sentiment, comparing AI to early perceptions of Google or Ask Jeeves, when people thought these tools would revolutionize everything.
-"AI is just another tool to incorporate into your work," he says, stressing that while it can improve efficiency, it’s not a magic fix.
+Hobson compares this to early hype around Google or Ask Jeeves: "AI is just another tool to incorporate into your work," he says, stressing that while it can improve efficiency, it’s not a magic fix.
+Gains take time: workers need training, employers need to support the learning curve, and results follow only after that.

-One of the key goals of MIT xPRO’s course is to give workers a realistic understanding of AI’s capabilities and limitations so they can better manage expectations within their organizations.
+MIT xPRO's course gives workers a realistic sense of AI's capabilities and limits so they can manage expectations accordingly.

 5. Intensified competition in the job market